bdragon300/go-asyncapi/docs/go-asyncapi/content/visualization/_index.md

 {{< figure src="images/my-app-sketch.svg" alt="my-app5.svg" >}}

 {{% hint tip %}}
 D2 engine sometimes may produce diagrams that looks ugly or that are hard to read due to overlapping nodes or edges.
-To get better results, you may try to play with various `--d2-*` options, starting with `--d2-engine` and `--d2-direction`.
+To get better results, you may try to play with various `--d2-*` CLI args (or appropriate config options), starting with `--d2-engine` and `--d2-direction`.
 {{% /hint %}}

 ### More customization